A Brief Look into the History of Mother's Day - Baby Chick

 Photo credit: www.dispatch.com

 This is where the modern Mother’s Day was born.
-Coupling with Anna, John Wanamaker, of Wanamaker’s department store in Philadelphia, staged an event at his store on the same day Anna hosted an event at her Methodist church in West Virginia.
-While I’m sure Mr. Wanamaker loved his mother dearly, I also believe that he saw the retail value in this holiday.
-Though, perhaps without the huge success of his event, Anna Jarvis wouldn’t have sought to add Mother’s Day to the official national calendar, which was eventually added in 1914 by President Woodrow Wilson.
+Coupling with Anna, John Wanamaker of Wanamaker’s department store in Philadelphia staged an event at his store on the same day Anna hosted an event at her Methodist church in West Virginia.3 I’m sure Mr. Wanamaker loved his mother dearly, but I also believe he saw the retail value of this holiday.
+Though, perhaps without the massive success of his event, Anna Jarvis wouldn’t have sought to add Mother’s Day to the official national calendar, which President Woodrow Wilson eventually added in 1914.4

 14149011694_6a38d78def_h